 It is impossible to deny the significant pain, suffering, and loss that stem from automobile accidents each and every year.
-The lion's share of catastrophic collisions are caused by distracted, impaired or generally negligent motorists whose acts and omissions place fellow citizens in harm's way.
+The lion’s share of catastrophic collisions are caused by distracted, impaired or generally negligent motorists whose acts and omissions place fellow citizens in harm’s way.
 Others may be the result of dangerously defective vehicles or components which fail in such a manner as to produce severe injury or death.
 Sadly, other injury-producing accidents are ultimately deemed attributable to the poor quality of the roadways themselves, whether because of delayed or neglected maintenance or defective design and planning.
-Attorney Jeremy Rosenthal understands the procedural hurdles that can stand in the way of victim's rights in such cases and stands ready to guide Coloradans through the process of seeking fair financial recovery from all responsible parties.
+Denver car accident attorney, Jeremy Rosenthal, understands the procedural hurdles that can stand in the way of victim’s rights in such cases and stands ready to guide Coloradans through the process of seeking fair financial recovery from all responsible parties.

 Assessing the Dangers of Public Roads

 Those who travel the roads each day without much thought to the design and maintenance that have gone into them may not immediately appreciate the characteristics that could render those highways and byways especially dangerous to travelers.
 The fact of the matter is that governmental bodies, including federal, state and local entities, are charged with a duty to design and implement a safe system of roads.
 Compliance with the standards promulgated by the American Association of State Highway and Transportation Officials as well as the Manual for Uniform Traffic Control Devices will generally be the benchmarks by which the success of those agencies will be measured.

 When accidents occur, and it is suspected that a dangerous roadway condition may have been to blame, it is necessary to conduct a comprehensive investigation of the roads and signage at issue.
 Once it has been determined that an unreasonable hazard did indeed exist, it may be possible to pursue compensation from the governmental agency or other party responsible for its existence.